 Elizabeth Smith Miller (1822–1911) was the daughter of Peterboroabolitionist-philanthropist Gerrit Smith and his wife Ann Carroll Fitzhugh.
 Both were active in the Underground Railroad, and during her childhood, Elizabeth absorbed their convictions and made the acquaintance of numerous fugitive slaves who passed through Peterboro on their way to freedom.
 By age 14, Elizabeth was refusing to eat foods produced by slave labor.
 In 1837, Elizabeth Smith and her cousin and close friend Elizabeth Cady (the future Elizabeth Cady Stanton) spent most of a day speaking with a prominent fugitive slave, Harriet Powell.
 Both Elizabeths (Smith and Cady) would later cite these experiences as motivating their own work for social reform.

-Elizabeth was an activist and financial supporter of woman’s rights/suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) causes.
+Elizabeth Smith Miller was an activist and financial supporter of woman’s rights/suffrage causes.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
 At least one historian asserts that she assisted Stanton in planning the pivotal 1848 Woman’s Rights Convention in Seneca Falls.
-But she was best known as a dress reformer, inventing the practical knee-length skirt over pantaloons (shown in photo at right) in 1851.
-The style nonetheless became known as "Bloomers" after the activist Amelia Bloomer popularized the style in her pioneer feminist periodical The Lily.
+But Miller became best known as a dress reformer, inventing the practical knee-length skirt over pantaloons (shown in photo at right) in 1851.
+The style nonetheless became known as "Bloomers" after the activist Amelia Jenks Bloomer popularized the style in her pioneer feminist periodical The Lily.

+Marriage and Principal Residences.
 In October 1843, Elizabeth married Charles Dudley Miller of Cazenovia.
-Beriah Green, a prominent abolitionist minister, officiated at a ceremony held in Peterboro.
+Beriah Green, a prominent abolitionist minister, officiated at a ceremony held at "the Grove," Gerrit Smith's alternate residence 1.2 miles south of Peterboro.
 As newlyweds, the couple lived in Cazenovia for a few years.
 In 1846, they returned to Peterboro, living at her father’s estate until the end of 1850.
 In January 1851, they moved into the house on the green just south of the Gerrit Smith estate, which Gerrit Smith had gifted to them.

 Eighteen years later, Gerrit made the couple another gift of real estate: Lochland, an elegant mansion south of Geneva on a bluff overlooking Seneca Lake.
 Miller welcomed the move from bucolic Peterboro to the more cosmopolitan Geneva; she lost no time making Lochland a center of Geneva’s cultural and intellectual life, bringing activists and thought leaders together for convivial salons or focused organizing sessions.
 She befriended the Geneva entrepreneur, philanthropist, and partly closeted freethinkerWilliam Smith (no relation to Gerrit Smith), who frequently donated use of his Geneva opera house for suffrage conventions Miller would organize.

-In the same year, the 91-year-old William Smith laid the cornerstone for William Smith College for Women’s first residence hall: Miller House, named, of course, for the indefatigable Elizabeth.
+In the same year, the ninety-one-year-old William Smith laid the cornerstone for William Smith College for Women’s first residence hall: Miller House, named, of course, for the indefatigable Elizabeth.